tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 ## Resolving SSA

-At this point we have register *assignments*: we have a hash table mapping an interval
+At this point we have register *assignments*: we have a hash table mapping intervals to physical locations.
+That's great but we're still in SSA form: labelled code regions don't have block arguments in hardware.
+We need to write some code to take us out of SSA and into the real world.

 <!-- TODO(max): Figure out if `assignments` needs to have a notion of time in
 case of a vreg getting moved from a physical register to the stack -->

+We can use a modified Wimmer2010 as a great start point here.
+It handles more than we need to right now---lifetime holes---but we can simplify.

 ```
 RESOLVE